 2. Flexible schedules are on the table for many

 Homes are now also offices, schools, and gyms.
-To stay afloat and help employees balance competing responsibilities, companies
+To stay afloat and help employees balance competing responsibilities, companies are adapting.

 Some employers are now allowing more accommodations like flexible schedules, fewer but longer workdays, and job sharing.
 Many businesses are showing more understanding when workers need to balance family needs or care for sick loved ones.

 If this acceptance of flexibility holds, it would be a welcome change for employees with disabilities who need to juggle job duties and health needs.

 3. Meetings often come with more accessibility features